 Competition entries may be made as Prints or Digital Projected Images (DPIs).

 Prints are to be submitted to the Print Manager at or before the last meeting in October (4th Monday).
 Note that a DPI of the print entry must also be submitted.

-Each member is permitted to enter a total of four images in each subject.
-The system will not allow more than four images to be submitted per subject.
+Each member is permitted to enter a total of three images in each subject.
+The system will not allow more than three images to be submitted per subject.
 The following media combinations for each subject are acceptable: